agrostar/rest-on-mongo/README.md

 ### Configuration

-The server can be started in one of two modes:
+The server can be started in one of the following modes:

    1. Single database (as in the above example), which can be accessed like `http://localhost:8000/collection/_id`
    1. Multiple databases, each under a prefix in the route, accessed like `http://localhost:8000/prefix/collection/_id`
+   1. Multiple servers and databases in a hierarchy of roures accessed like `http://localhost:8000/server-name/database/collection/_id`

 All the configuration is in environment variables.
 You can set these using `export VAR=value` or, write the definitions in a file called `.env` since we use [dotenv](https://www.npmjs.com/package/dotenv).